omni5cience/guides/source/templates/the-get-helper.md

 ## The `{{get}}` Helper

-There might be times when you need to access properties on an object using a dynamic key.
-This is where the `{{get}}` helper is useful.
+The `{{get}}` helper is useful when you need to access properties on an object using a dynamic key.

-One use case could be if you were creating a table with dynamic columns:
+For example, to create a table with dynamic columns:

 ```handlebars
 <table>